enneiluj67/MAMAG-AI-Hackathon-2026/README.md

 # MAMAG-AI-Hackathon-2026
 ### HACKATHON

-MAMAG is an AI-based system that automates student clearance by allowing teachers to update clearance status digitally while students monitor progress in real time.
+Monitoring And Management of Academic Goals (MAMAG) is an AI-based system that automates student clearance by allowing teachers to update clearance status digitally while students monitor progress in real time.